luanarium/ubuntu-offline-kit/apt_archive.md

 sudo chmod -R a+rX /opt/myrepo
 ```

-## 7. Add repo dir to sources.list and apt update.
+## 7. Add repo dir to sources.list and apt update
 ```bash
 echo "deb [trusted=yes] file:///opt/myrepo ./" | sudo tee /etc/apt/sources.list.d/myrepo.list
 sudo apt update
 ```

-## 8. Create gzip archive for deployment. run in the root of your project directory.
+## 8. Create gzip archive for deployment. run in the root of your project directory
 ```bash
 tar czf myrepo_$(date +%Y%m%d).tar.gz -C / opt/myrepo
 ```

 ## 9. Put your gzip archive into a project directory with any other files you'd like accessible in your offline machine.
-Then build your iso.
+Then build your iso
 ```bash
 genisoimage -o "packages_$(date +%Y%m%d_%H%M%S).iso" -R -J /path/to/project
 ```

-## 10. On your target machine, create your directories, extract your archive, set permissions, add your repo, then apt update.
+## 10. On your target machine, create your directories, extract your archive, set permissions, add your repo, then apt update
 ```bash
 sudo mkdir /opt
 sudo mkdir /opt/myrepo